frenchie4111/dumbrain/dumbrain/rl/Readme.md

 In order to build some intuition around how competitive genetic algorithms could work, I blindly implemented one [here](tictactoe-genetic/) to play tic-tac-toe.

+## OpenAI Retro Contest

+A few different projects I worked on during the OpenAI retro contest.
+See [the project folder](retro-contest/) for more information about the different projects.